Accurate Neural Training with 4-bit Matrix Multiplications at Standard Formats: Appendix

 \subsection{MF-BPROP: multiplication free backpropagation}

-The main problem of using different datatypes for the forward and backward phases is the need to cast them to a common data type before the multiplication during the backward and update phases.
-In our case, the weights ($W$) and pre-activations ($z$) are quantized to INT4 while the neural gradients ($\frac{\partial C}{\partial z}$) to FP4, where $C$ represent the loss function, $f$ a non-linear function and $a$ the post-activation.
+The main problem of using different datatypes for the weights, activations and neural gradients is the need to cast them to a common data type before the multiplication during the backward (\cref{eq:backward}) and update(\cref{eq:update}) phases.
 During the backward and update phases, in each layer $l$ there are two GEMMs between different datatypes:

 Regularly, to calculate these GEMMs there is a need to cast both data types to a common data type (in our case, FP7 [1,4,2]), then do the GEMM and finally, the results are usually accumulated in a wide accumulator (\cref{fig:HwChartBefore}).
 This casting cost is not negligible.
 For example, casting INT4 to FP7 consumes $\sim 15\%$ of the area of an FP7 multiplier.